rvounik/frontend2/README.md

 - add aria support for visually impaired
 - decide what to do with styleguide (may I recommend merging into frontend?)
 - figure out where the translations are loaded from
+- add Dockerfile so a docker image can be built and frontend can run as a docker container